texturedesign/materials-dataset/README.rst

 A short description of what these options do:

+* The ``exclude`` option is a lists of regular expressions to filter out paths in the dataset.
+In this case, we want to avoid manhole covers and tree stumps since they are objects and not seamless textures.

 * The ``ignore`` option is a list of files that should not be used when scanning for images to use in the material, for example preview renderings.

-* The ``exclude`` option is a lists of regular expressions to filter out paths in the dataset.
-In this case, we want to avoid manhule covers and tree stumps since they are objects and not seamless textures.

 * The ``allow_remaining`` option is also a list of regular expressions to make sure any leftover files that were not recognized by the material scanner are flagged for manual inspection.